 A forest plantation is not an agricultural crop

-In areas such as the Northern Caribbean of Nicaragua, the economic activity of companies such as MLR Forestal should be encouraged so that they become more and more effective in buffering the advance of the agricultural frontier towards the core zone of Bosawás.
+Therefore, although forests and forest plantations are not exactly the same, forest plantation, in addition to being an economic activity that brings formal work and development to an impoverished area; it also has important contributions in favor of the environment.
+In areas such as the Northern Caribbean of Nicaragua, the economic activity of companies such as MLR Forestal should be encouraged so that they are increasingly effective in cushioning the advance of the agricultural frontier towards the core zone of Bosawás.